 Statement on Climate Change

-The Hartford Financial Services Group recognizes the clear consensus within the scientific community that climate change is of real and increasing concern.
-As an insurer, investor, employer, property owner and responsible corporate citizen, The Hartford is committed to understanding, managing and mitigating the risks associated with global climate change.
+The Hartford Financial Services Group recognizes the clear consensus in the scientific community that climate change is of real and increasing concern.
+As an insurer, investor, employer, property owner and responsible corporate citizen, The Hartford is committed to understanding, managing and mitigating the risks associated with climate change.

 II.
 The Reality of Climate Change

 While The Hartford cannot claim to be an authority on the science of climate change, or to endorse independently any specific publications on the science of climate change, The Hartford monitors the scientific literature with great interest.
-The most recent and comprehensive demonstration of the growing scientific consensus concerning the existence, causes and potential consequences of climate change can be found in the recently-published Fourth Assessment Report of the Intergovernmental Panel on Climate change.
-The Report indicates that the rate of warming has been accelerating over the past decade, with the net effect of warming over the past five years 20 percent higher than the decade of the 1990s, and that greenhouse gas emissions, such as carbon dioxide (CO2), methane (CH4) and nitrous oxide (N20), have been driving this increase1.
+The most recent and comprehensive demonstration of the growing scientific consensus concerning the existence, causes and potential consequences of climate change can be found in the recently-published Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).
+The Report indicates that global mean surface temperatures have been increasing, with an approximately 0.60°C increase over the 1951-2010 timeframe, and that greenhouse gas (GHG) emissions such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) have been driving this increase1.

 III.
 The Forecasted Consequences of Climate Change

-- Current research points to a continued shift in precipitation away from the southwest and (possibly) southeast United States, with a slight increase in precipitation in the northeast.
-At the same time, climate models continue to forecast a significant increase in large precipitation events in all areas of the country.
+- Precipitation patterns across the U.S. are projected to change.
+While northern states are expected to experience more precipitation, the southern states, particularly the southwest, are expected to become drier3.
+Additionally, residual moisture left from land-falling hurricanes is expected to increase the amount of winter precipitation over the U.S. coastline1.
+Some regions may see a shift from snow to rain as the earth warms, while other regions may see an increase in snow resulting from more water vapor in the atmosphere1.
 If realized, the natural implications of these trends include an increase in flash flood risk across the United States, an increase in forest fire risk in the southwest and southeast United States, and the potential for population migration away from increasingly arid regions in the southwest to escape severe drought conditions.

 While the forecasts considered above serve as powerful illustrations of the range of the potential consequences of climate change, it is important to keep in mind the tremendous uncertainty underlying the forecasts.
 In light of such uncertainty, the findings must be considered as indicative findings, not matters of fact.
 Because effective insurance pooling requires that the underlying risks are finite and well understood, however, such uncertainty is itself of great significance to the insurance industry.